blankworker1/ALLOCATE/PROCESS.md

 # D-NODE Process Overview

-This section details the energy-intensive, schedulable components of the D-NODE microgrid demo.
-Together, the industrial and flexible loads demonstrate how a microgrid can prioritize essential production while efficiently absorbing excess generation, minimizing energy curtailment, and integrating real-world farm operations with renewable energy.
+This section details the energy-intensive, schedulable components of the D-NODE microgrid.
+Together with other inputs (water, farm grown vegetables, eggs and beer) they create a closed loop system.